Kentucky: Major cities

 The two other fast-growing urban areas in Kentucky are the Bowling Green area and the "Tri-Cities Region" of southeastern Kentucky, comprising Somerset, London and Corbin.

 Although only one town in the "Tri-Cities" (Somerset) currently has more than 12,000 people, the area has been experiencing heightened population and job growth since the 1990s.
 Growth has been especially rapid in Laurel County, which outgrew areas such as Scott and Jessamine counties around Lexington or Shelby and Nelson Counties around Louisville.
 London significantly grew in population in the 2000s, from 5,692 in 2000 to 7,993 in 2010.
-London also landed a Wal-Mart distribution center in 1997, bringing thousands of jobs to the community.
+London landed a Wal-Mart distribution center in 1997, bringing thousands of jobs to the community.

 In northeast Kentucky, the greater Ashland area is an important transportation, manufacturing, and medical center.
 Iron and petroleum production, as well as the transport of coal by rail and barge, have been historical pillars of the region's economy.
 Due to a decline in the area's industrial base, Ashland has seen a sizable reduction in its population since 1990; however, the population of the area has since stabilized with the medical service industry taking a greater role in the local economy.
 The Ashland area, including the counties of Boyd and Greenup, is part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
 As of the 2000 census, the MSA had a population of 288,649.
 More than 21,000 of those people (as of 2010) reside within the city limits of Ashland.

 The largest county in Kentucky by area is Pike, which contains Pikeville and suburb Coal Run Village.
 The county and surrounding area is the most populated region in the state that is not part of a Micropolitan Statistical Area or a Metropolitan Statistical Area containing nearly 200,000 people in five counties: Floyd County, Martin County, Letcher County, and neighboring Mingo County, West Virginia.
 Pike County contains slightly more than 68,000 people.

 Only three U.S. states have capitals with smaller populations than Kentucky's Frankfort (pop.
 25,527): Augusta, Maine (pop.
 18,560), Pierre, South Dakota (pop.
 13,876), and Montpelier, Vermont (pop.
 8,035).